mujahedhertie/Final-Project/README.md

 - [Presentation.pdf](https://github.com/mujahedhertie/Final-Project/blob/master/Presentation.pdf) is the pdf output file of our presentation

-Furthermore, there are four folders.
+Furthermore, there are three folders.
 The [data_gathering](https://github.com/mujahedhertie/Final-Project3/tree/master/data_gathering) folder contains the two R files that gather and scrape our datasets, while the [data_cleaning](https://github.com/mujahedhertie/Final-Project/tree/master/data_cleaning) folder contains the two R files that clean the election and the structural data.
 The [Data.R](https://github.com/mujahedhertie/Final-Project/blob/master/Data.R) file has to have access to those folders in order to run the data collection.
 The [data_raw](https://github.com/mujahedhertie/Final-Project/tree/master/data_raw) folder contains the structural data sets that were manually downloaded from the Genesis-Online database.